-Lassa fever is an often fatal arenavirus infection that occurs mostly in Africa.
-It may involve multiple organ systems but spares the CNS.
+Lassa fever is an often fatal arenavirus infection that occurs mostly in West Africa.
+It may involve multiple organ systems.
 Diagnosis is with serologic tests and PCR.
 Treatment includes IV ribavirin.

 Lassa fever outbreaks have occurred in Nigeria, Liberia, and Sierra Leone.
 Cases have been imported to the US and the United Kingdom.
 The reservoir is Mastomys natalensis, a rat that commonly inhabits houses in Africa.
 Most human cases probably result from contamination of food with rodent urine, but human-to-human transmission can occur via urine, feces, saliva, vomitus, or blood.